 San Diego’s High Biodiversity

 Did you know that San Diego County has the highest biodiversity than any other county in North America?
 That is right!
-Along with the rest California, did you also now that San Diego County is in the top ten biodiversity regions on Earth?
+Along with the rest of California, did you also now that San Diego County is in the top ten biodiversity regions on Earth?
 All I can say is wow and that I sure have my work cut out for me!

 Why So Much Biodiversity?